deepinthewoods/mc-gold-golem/IMPLEMENTATION_PLAN.md

 - Dependencies: Geckolib set to `geckolib-fabric-1.21.10:5.3-alpha-1`; Owo removed.
 - Entity: `GoldGolemEntity` registered with required 1.21.10 attributes (waypoint_transmit_range, step_height, movement_efficiency, gravity, safe_fall_distance, fall_damage_multiplier, jump_strength).
 Basic goals; right-click opens UI.
 - Summoning: Pumpkin-on-gold callback spawns a golem and assigns owner.
 - UI: Single-screen `GolemScreen` now uses a vanilla chest look with a dynamic control band.
 Top-to-bottom: label, gradient ghost row, width slider, golem inventory grid, player inventory, hotbar.
-Ghost slots are clickable; width uses a slider.
+Ghost slots are clickable (inventory-style visuals with darker background); width uses a slider.
 - Networking: Fabric Custom Payloads registered; client receiver updates the open screen.
 - Rendering: Temporary `EmptyEntityRenderer` registered (entity is invisible) until GeckoLib renderer arrives.
+Queued path lines are visualized via server-side particles for the owner while holding a gold nugget.
 - Persistence: Implemented with 1.21.10 storage API (ReadView/WriteView).
 Saves width, gradient, inventory, and owner UUID.
 - Ownership: Owner-only UI enforced; in singleplayer, if the saved owner is offline, right-click claims the golem.
 - Dynamic layout: No‑lib UI spec (`GolemOpenData`) drives gradient rows, golem slot count, and slider presence; handler places slots with a computed controls margin to keep hitboxes aligned with background.
 - Golem inventory: 27 slots (3x9) for now.
+- Follow behavior: Golem follows only its owner when they hold a gold nugget, stopping at ~1.5 blocks; disabled during build mode.
+- Build mode: Feeding a gold nugget starts building (hearts).
+Hitting the golem stops building (angry villager).
+While building, the golem looks at the owner and tracks 3m segments (owner must be on ground and within 8 blocks).
+It enqueues multiple segments, navigates along the current segment, and places path strips from gradient perpendicular to the segment.
+- Placement rules: Ground-aware placement finds the nearest full-cube ground below and replaces that block plus one above and below (only full cubes; skips air/plants).
+Consumes matching items from the golem inventory.
+- Networking (additions): `LinesS2CPayload` registered; server sends queued segment endpoints to the owner (currently leveraged for particle preview; client scaffolding exists for future renderer).

 ### Scope
 Adds a tameable Gold Golem for 1.21.10 (Fabric + Yarn) that:
 - Summons by placing a Carved Pumpkin on a Gold Block (both removed, golem spawns).
 - Follows the summoner (owner), teleports if far.
-- Right-click opens a single screen: gradient controls (9 ghost slots + width slider) on top, golem inventory (56 slots) below, and player inventory at the bottom.
+- Right-click opens a single screen: gradient controls (9 ghost slots + width slider) on top, golem inventory (27 slots) below, and player inventory at the bottom.
-- Builds paths while moving, consuming its inventory according to a 9-slot gradient and path width.
-Replaces solid blocks underfoot.
-If out of blocks, stops and displays “!”.
+- Builds paths while moving along 3m tracked segments, consuming its inventory according to a 9-slot gradient and path width.
+Replaces solid blocks underfoot (ground-aware, only full cubes; includes one above/below).
+If out of blocks, stops and displays “!” (todo).
 - Uses vanilla UI screens (no external UI libs); GeckoLib for model/animations (placeholder gray box first).

 ### Milestones